tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 and that practical solutions will have to make some compromises.

-In particular, the requirement to not stick out presented in (#snireqdontstickout) may have to be lifted, especially if for proposed solutions that could quickly reach large scale deployments.
+In particular, the requirement to not stick out presented in (#snireqdontstickout) may have to be lifted, especially for proposed solutions that could quickly reach large scale deployments.

 # IANA Considerations